by Linda Maretich

 There are situations in which adding another companion to your existing ferret(s), can help and have a good effect on them.
 And yes, we all LOVE ferrets and the more the merrier, sure.
 BUT!
 Adding a friend, isn’t going to help in certain situations; it’s not going to make your intact ferret stop biting (he/she’s probably going to eat that friend), it isn’t going to fix your ferret’s stool problems (adding a friend might actually do worse if there’s a chance of ECE involved), adding a friend might not make your grieving ferret get over who they’ve lost (this is 50-50, sometimes it can help, but sometimes it just doesn’t and can also make it worse), adding a friend isn’t the answer to someone wanting to know how to start a raw diet either, and so much more.
 “Adding a friend” simply cannot be considered a cure-all to all things that ail ferrets, because it really isn’t one.

 Certain situations call for certain solutions or actions first, before anyone even begins to think about adding a friend.
 We need to look at these situations from all angles and try to discern what the real issue is first and address that problem for what it is.
 Adding a friend can make some situations worse than before, like adding a friend to an intact hob, that will usually not end well, especially in rut.
 Hey, the hob might feel a bit better now that you have provided them with a victim for their fun, but you just ruined that other poor ferret’s life.
 Fights between intact ferrets can get ugly and fatal, and often requires them to be separated when in season for their own protection.
-Heather Downie, who is one of our admin and a breeder who is highly experienced with ferrets once had to rescue one of her hobs, Mayhem, from another of her hobs, Magic, who tried to rip his throat out, the damage was extensive enough that you could see Mayhem’s trachea.
+Heather Downie, who is one of our admins and a breeder who is highly experienced with ferrets once had to rescue one of her hobs, Mayhem, from another of her hobs, Magic, who tried to rip his throat out, the damage was extensive enough that you could see Mayhem’s trachea.

 Some ferrets, simply will not accept another friend, either because they don’t want the bonded one they lost to be replaced like that or they don’t get along well with others, or maybe they’re just a lone wolf (yes, a tiny, ferret-like wolf or is it wolf-like ferret?) that simply prefers to be by themselves.
 Not all single children are unhappy children after all, sometimes it just means they get to be spoiled more and soak up more one-on-one attention without needing to share with others.
 A new owner, still struggling with learning how to care and provide for a ferret (especially those with an adopted/rescued older ferret that may require more medical attention), isn’t usually in the best situation to just increase their numbers either.
 It’s also not in everyone’s budget to just add a friend, remember how we recommend having at least $1000 in savings for every ferret?
 Not everyone has that.